Welcome to Hong Kong Pony Club

-The Hong Kong Pony Club hosted the 2019 Inter-Pacific Exchange from June 30th to July 12th 2019
+Hong Kong Pony Club hosted the 2019 Inter-Pacific Exchange

 Teams from Hong Kong, the USA, Canada, Australia and New Zealand spent a fantastic two weeks in Hong Kong visiting various riding centres, taking in famous sights and exploring the local area - sometimes on bicycles!

-Clearwater Bay Equestrian Centre (CEEC) invited the teams to come and ride their horses, so we split the group into two and while some rode, others had a tour of the wold class Veterinary Hospital in Shatin.
+Clearwater Bay Equestrian Centre (CEEC) invited the teams to ride their horses, so we split the group into two and while some rode, others had a tour of the wold class Veterinary Hospital in Shatin.
 On another morning the teams swapped so everyone was able to do both.
 CEEC also hosted a gymkhana and sausage sizzle, which was one of the highlights of the Exchange.
 From bending to apple bobbing and candy hid in flour, the evening was great fun.
 The ponies definitely had a good time too: some of them have never been seen to move so fast!

 Beas River Equestrian Centre (BREC) hosted the main competitions, including the Bauhinia Cup (Mixed team Dressage competition) on July 5th, and the Nation's Cup Showjumping Competition on July 11th.
 Both competitions were a huge success with all the horses and ponies behaving (mostly) impeccably.
 There was some fantastic riding in both competitions, but USA were deservedly the winners of the Nation's Cup - Well Done Team USA!

-The Exchange ended on a big high thanks to the team at Jaspas Beach Club who made the Farewell Dinner a truly special evening and we all somehow managed to stay dry despite heavy rain!
-Thank you to everyone who took part and to all who helped to make it a truly special two weeks.
+The Exchange ended on a big high thanks to the team at Jaspas Beach Club who made the Farewell Dinner a truly special evening. and We all somehow managed to stay dry despite heavy rain!
+Thank you to everyone who took part and to all who helped to make it a very special two weeks.